 A Level English Language and Literature

-Building on the skills learnt at GCSE in English Language and English Literature, we aim for students to become confident in their literary and linguistic analysis of a range of spoken, written and multi-modal texts on a variety of interesting themes and issues.
-These include topics such as Writing About Society and Imagined Worlds.
-We focus on integrating literature and language, and students are assessed through a range of different styles, including re-creative writing and discursive essays.
+Building on the skills learnt at GCSE in English Language and Literature, we aim for students to become confident in their literary and linguistic analysis of a range of spoken, written and multi-modal texts on a variety of interesting themes and issues, such as Writing About Society and Imagined Worlds.
+We focus on integrating literature and language, and students are assessed through a range of different styles including re-creative writing and discursive essays.
 We encourage discussion, group work and independent study, and teach students to read critically, analyse, evaluate and undertake independent research, which are invaluable skills.
 We use the AQA specification.

 A Level Media Studies

-Media Studies at A Level aims to equip students with the skills to read and understand the role of the media in the world we live in.
+Media Studies at A Level aims to equip students with the skills to read the media and understand its role in the world we live in.
 Through studying established and evolving media forms, our students will draw on their existing knowledge of the media but extend and develop their critical appreciation and understanding.
-Through close analysis of existing media products and study of media contexts and theories, they will also have exciting opportunities to create their own cross-media productions.
+Through close analysis of existing media products and study of media contexts and theories, students will also have exciting opportunities to create their own cross-media productions.
 We provide students with an understanding of the industry and audience issues in the media today and in the past, and encourage inquiry, debate and independent investigation of a rich variety of products and forms of the media.